KaushikKC/Conclave/README.md

 - **Sync from chain** — Polls the Conclave program and fills SQLite in FK-safe order; supports single-room fetch so the group key can be stored right after create.
 - **Run locally** — `cd conclave/indexer && npm run dev` (default port 3001).
 The app needs it for room list, messages, and join (room key).

+### Developer tooling & extras

+- **PWA (installable app)** — Add to Home Screen on mobile or desktop for an app-like experience.
+Manifest and theme are included.
+- **`conclave-sdk` (NPM package)** — Dev toolkit in `conclave/packages/conclave-sdk`: indexer API client, PDAs (room, member, proposal, treasury, etc.), and TypeScript types.
+Use it to build bots, dashboards, or Realms extensions that read Conclave data.
+See `conclave/packages/conclave-sdk/README.md`.

+---

+## Hackathon — Realms DAO track

+**Conclave** is built for the **Solana Graveyard Hackathon — Realms** track.
+We target **Governance Builders** (tooling and governance systems on Realms) and **Realms Extensions** (integrations that expand Realms orgs).

+Conclave extends Realms with **private voting** (commit–reveal and quadratic), **encrypted discussion**, and optional **ZK proof of membership**.
+Rooms can be linked to a Realms realm and surface its proposals in-app; membership is verified via Realms TokenOwnerRecord.

+**Quick run for judges (devnet):**

+1. **Run indexer + app** — Terminal 1: `cd conclave && npm run dev`.
+Terminal 2: `cd conclave/indexer && npm run dev`.
+2. **Connect wallet** — Open [http://localhost:3000](http://localhost:3000), connect a devnet wallet (e.g. Phantom).
+3. **Create a room** — “Create Room” → choose “Realms DAO”, then either link an existing realm address or “Create new Realm” to deploy a DAO and use its community mint.
+4. **Join, propose, vote** — Join the room (prove token ownership), open “Proposals” → “Create proposal”, cast a commit vote, and after the deadline reveal and finalize.
+5. **Treasury** — Room authority: “Treasury” tab → init treasury, fund with SOL, and after a proposal passes, execute a transfer.

 ---

 ## Tech Stack